Warlukurlangu Art Centre.

 Coo-ee Aboriginal Art Gallery.

-Japaljarri and Jungarrayi men traveled from Kurlurnalinypa (near Laga manu) to Yanjirlpiri (West of Yuendumu) and then on the Lake Mackay.
-On the way the performed Kurdiji (initiation ceremonies) for young men.
+This painting tells of the journey of Japaljarri and Jungarrayi men who travelled from Kurlurngalinypa (near Lajamanu) to Yanjirlypirri (west of Yuendumu) and then on to Lake Mackay on the West Australian border.
+Along the way they performed Kurdiji (initiation ceremonies) for young men.
 Women also danced for the Kurdiji.

-The site depicted in this canvas is Yanjirliri, which means “star” in Warliri.
-There are low hills here which are stars coming down to rest on the earth, and a water soakage.
-The importance of this place can not be over emphasised as young boys are brought here to be initiated from as far as Pitjantajara country to the sound and Lajamanu to the north.
-The men wear jinjirla (white feathers on either side of their head during the kurdiji.
-They also wear wooden carvings of stars which are laid out on the ground as part of the sand paintings produced for ceremony (kurlkuurlpa).
+The site depicted in this canvas is Yanjirlypiri (Star) where there is a low hill and a water soakage.
+The importance of this place cannot be overemphasised as young boys are brought here to be initiated from as far as Pitjanjatjara country to the south and Lajamanu to the north.
+The men wear Jinjirla (white feather headdresses), during the ceremony, on either side of their heads.
+They also wear wooden carvings of stars which are also laid out on the ground as part of the sand paintings produced for business.
+Ngalyipi (snake vine), here shown as long curved lines, is used to tie Witi (ceremonial spears) vertically to the shins of the dancing initiates.
+These Witi are shown as long straight lines.
+The white circles depict Yanjirlpirri (stars).Share